sergiosepulveda09/sergiosepulveda09/README.md

 ## Hi there 👋 I'm <a href="https://sergiosepulveda09.github.io/Practice/" target="_blank">Sergio</a> but you can call me Checho!
 ![](https://visitor-badge.laobi.icu/badge?page_id=sergiosepulveda09.sergiosepulveda09)
 - 👋 Hi, I’m @sergiosepulveda09
-- 👀 I’m currently developing mobile apps in iOS.
+- 👀 I’m currently developing mobile apps in iOS and Making some Personal Websites as a practice!
-- 🌱 I’m currently learning Swift, Python and Kotlin, React as well.
+- 🌱 I’m currently learning Swift, Python, React and Javascript as well.
 - 💞️ I’m looking to collaborate on anything!
 - 🌱 I'm currently looking for a mentor, I would be very happy to get in contact with you if you want to be my mentor!
 - 📫 Find me as @SergioAndresSep on Twitter!